kenanmesic/notetaker/README.md

-# Note Taker Starter Code
+Note Taker for Keeping track of reminders or a TO-DO list